ncatlab/nlab-content/pages/2/4/9/5/15942/content.md

 * Nov.
 25, 2014: Continuation of free field theory by Thomas.
 CG: Chap 4.

 * Dec.
 2, 2014: An introduction to operads by Malte.
-LV: Part 2.
+LV, F.

 * Dec.
 9, 2014: Factorization algebra by Dennis.
 CG: Chap 6-7.